 Having a sales funnel in place is not enough.
 You must optimize its functionality to reap maximum benefits.
-To accomplish this, you should do a number of things.
+To accomplish this, you should do several things.

 - Conduct A/B testing.
 With the help of SendPulse, do A/B testing to figure out which marketing strategies work best for your business or brand.

 - Make use of triggered emails.
 Take advantage of triggered emails to increase customer engagement and retention.
-Send right messages at the right time as they’re predefined by your customers’ actions.
-This way, you can reach out to your audience via email, SMS, web push; send different messages; and monitor conversions on each stage.
+Send the right messages at the right time as your customers’ actions predefine them.
+This way, you can reach out to your audience via email, SMS, web push; send different messages, and monitor conversions on each stage.

 - Add new content to your website regularly.
-Good content in and of itself drives traffic to your website.
+Good content in and of itself drives traffic to your site.
 Therefore, add fresh and relevant content as often as you can.

 - Create different CTAs.
 One call to action is not enough.
 They depend on the sales funnel stage your lead is currently on.
 Make your offers client-oriented.

-Make them visible at all stages of the customers’ purchasing journey to encourage conversion.
+Make them visible at all stages of the buyer’s journey to encourage conversion.